John Custis: Political career

 Despite living in the same house with his wife from their marriage onwards, the relationship between Custis and Frances soon became strained to the point where both refused to speak with each other, instead communicating through their enslaved servants, including a manservant named Pompey.
 According to their great-grandson, the antiquarian George Washington Parke Custis, their marriage was one where "the connubial bliss was short."

 On January 26, 1714, Custis' father died, and the family estate passed into his control.
 This included 7000 acre of land (consisting of Arlington and another plantation located in Northumberland County) and 30 slaves.
 On March 14, 1715, Frances died from smallpox at Arlington.
 Two years later in 1717, Custis relocated from his plantation to the city of Williamsburg, the capital of Virginia which hosted the General Assembly.

-There, Custis revived his interest in politics, once again standing for election to the House of Burgesses and contesting the constituency of the College of William & Mary, which had been established in 1693 and subsequently granted a seat in the house.
-Voters affiliated with the college elected him to the house, where Custis continued to sit until 1718.
+There, Custis revived his interest in politics, once again standing for election to the House of Burgesses.
+He ran for the seat of the College of William & Mary, which had been established in 1693 and subsequently granted a seat in the house.
+Voters affiliated with the college elected him to the House of Burgesses, where Custis continued to sit until 1718.
 During this period, his plantation at Arlington burned down, and Custis eventually decided against rebuilding the property, due to the fact that growing and selling tobacco was becoming less profitable.

 Not wishing to reside at his father's Northumberland County plantation, Custis instead settled down in Williamsburg, living there for the rest of his life.
 In the city, he ordered the construction of an elaborate colonial mansion called the Six Chimney House, where Custis was attended to by numerous enslaved servants.
 Next to the house, Custis arranged for a large 4 acre garden to be planted, reflecting an emerging interest in horticulture that saw him correspond with American and English naturalists such as John Bartram, Mark Catesby, and Peter Collinson.

 Custis was appointed to serve on the Governor's Council on September 11, 1727.
 Eight years later, he purchased the White House, a plantation situated along the Pamunkey River in New Kent County from fellow planter John Lightfoot III and inherited the plantation's slaves.
-Custis then sent his son Daniel, who was twenty-five years old by that point, to manage the White House and learn how to oversee the daily operations of a plantation.
-During this period, Custis was recorded as having enlisted in the Virginia Militia as a militia officer, holding the rank of colonel by 1735.
+Custis then sent his son Daniel, who was twenty-five years old by that point, to manage the White House and learn how to oversee the daily operations of a slave plantation.
+During this time, Custis was recorded as having been commissioned into the Virginia Militia, holding the rank of colonel by 1735.